zama-ai/concrete/docs/tutorial/table_lookup.md

-# Table Lookup
+# Table lookup

 In this tutorial, we are going to go over the ways to perform direct table lookups in **Concrete Numpy**.
-Please read [Compiling and Executing](../basics/compiling_and_executing.md) before reading further to see how you can compile the functions below.
+Please read [Compiling and Executing](../basics/compiling\_and\_executing.md) before reading further to see how you can compile the functions below.

 ## Direct table lookup